gabrielecola/GLM-methods-to-deal-with-count-data/README.md

-## GLM methods to deal with count data
+## The Bike Sharing system analyzed by GLM

 ## Table of Contents